Real-world examples of PR getting an account-based makeover

 Account-based PR scenarios

-As a new kid on the block, account-based PR is something I’ve been taking to market with those organizations who have a desire to innovate their market.
+As a new kid on the block, account-based PR is something I’ve been taking to market with those organizations that have a desire to innovate their market.

 Here are a few applications that will hopefully whet your appetite to weave the account-based way into your PR strategy

-One approach I’ve seen work really well recently was to execute a land and expand competition.
-This involved the client setting up a competition which was based on competency - complete with a dazzling prize.
+One approach I’ve seen work well recently was to execute a land and expand competition.
+This involved the client setting up a competition that was based on competency - complete with a dazzling prize.

 Specific ABM outreach was undertaken to carefully target named contacts within target accounts to drive strong levels of participation from their VIP prospects and customers.
 In the best interests of fairness, the competition was open to anyone to enter.

 When the winner deservedly walked away with the prize, the account-based PR machine kicked into action!
-It was used to work on specific PR activities all with the intention of expanding the footprint, awareness and engagement within the target account.
+It was used to work on specific PR activities all to expand the footprint, awareness, and engagement within the target account.

 Which organization doesn’t want to share incredible stories about their employees?

 Ahh, the trusty case study.
 Often lauded, rarely mastered.
 You’d be hard-pressed to find a marketer who doesn’t acknowledge their importance - and it’s one of the few tactics that effortlessly traverse the full range of B2B sectors.